 In 2003, we started working with science museums, public media producers, and foundations that support the arts.

-Then, in 2005, our founders—Cheryl Slover-Linett and Peter Linett—were joined by Chloe Chittick Patton and Sarah Lee.
-It was the start of a remarkable collaboration: both Chloe and Sarah later became members of the firm’s leadership team and helped grow Slover Linett into one of the leading cultural research consultancies in the U.S.
+Then, in 2005, our founders—Cheryl Slover-Linett and Peter Linett—were joined by Chloe Chittick Patton, Sarah Lee, and other colleagues who helped grow Slover Linett into one of the leading cultural research consultancies in the U.S.

 2005 also saw us move into our current offices in a converted factory building in Chicago’s Ravenswood Corridor.
 (Well, not entirely converted.
 There’s still a manual elevator straight out of a Bogart movie.)